ailyntang/mergeConflictFun/90s/name.md

-Start spreading the news
+I want to wake up in a city

-I'm leaving today
+That never sleeps

-I want to be a part of it
+And find I'm king of the hill

-New York, New York
+Top of the heap

-These vagabond shoes
+These small town blues

-They are longing to stray
+They are melting away

-Right through the very heart of it
+I'll make a brand new start of it

-New York, New York
+In old New York